Magic Kingdom

 The parade happens twice during the night, at 9:15 p.m. and 11:15 p.m.
 Catch it once and then use the other designated parade time to take advantage of some really short wait times.

 The Spelltacular is an amazing, Broadway-like show on the Castle Forecourt Stage.
-Three actresses perfectly channel the Sanderson sisters characters, played by Bette Midler, Kathy Najimy, and Sarah Jessica Parker in the movie “Hocus Pocus”.
+Three actresses perfectly channel the Sanderson sisters, played by Bette Midler, Kathy Najimy, and Sarah Jessica Parker in the movie “Hocus Pocus”.
 The singing and comedy are spot-on.
 I loved it.
 The show runs three performances at 8:15 p.m., 10:45 p.m. and midnight.

 Even though Halloween is more than a month away.
 This party really got me into the spirit.
 Is September 18 too early to start carving pumpkins?